senthil4321/help/java.md

 * https://stackoverflow.com/questions/11552248/when-to-use-queryparam-vs-pathparam
 ## type conversation - upcasting and down casting
 ### Downcasting
-It is possible to covert from base type to extended type, if you sure that the type is of extended.
+It is possible to covert from base type to extended type, if you are sure that the type is of extended.
 * https://www.baeldung.com/java-type-casting